-And more so these days with our ever more-engaged Membership, I feature a Q&A section, where I answer inquiries on a variety of topics!
+And more so these days with our ever more-engaged Membership, we feature a Q&A section, where we answer inquiries on a variety of topics!

 A lot of these recent general themes you can find on this site in the form of commentaries and excerpts from recent issues.
 They are on the front page and Commentaries page.

 These are published, quite simply, as we “feel the need” to especially stress a particular market (i.e. – gold or energy) or a particular theme or strategy.

 We do NOT advocate strategies that involve you becoming a “day trader.” with our basic Membership.
 Nevertheless, we DO feel it is important that you know IMMEDIATELY when changes need to be made to your portfolio.
 Further, this is your way of being REGULARLY plugged into OUR mind set on the markets!